aerospike/aerospike-gke/README.md

 3. `asinfo -v 'recluster:'`

+**Authentication**

+Aerospike is deployed with default credentials of `admin/admin'.
+Aerospike highly recommends you change the password before entering production by using the following command:
+`kubectl exec ${APP_INSTANCE_NAME} aql -- -c "set password ${NEWPASSWORD} for admin"`

 ### Prerequisites

 **Setup cluster**

 You should already have a kubernetes cluster provisioned.
-If you do not have a cluster, please follow [these instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) to setting up a GKE cluster.
+If you do not have a cluster, please follow [these instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) on setting up a GKE cluster.

 Alternatively, you can use the following CLI commands.